motherjones/simple-slider/README.md

 `<iframe width="960" height="720" src="http://www.youtube.com/embed/TZzzXutPfks" frameborder="0" allowfullscreen></iframe>`

-If you already have a dataset you want to work with, just reformat your data as necessary to make it slider-friendly, as described above.
-You can use html tags in these cells such as <strong>, <a>, <span>, and so on.

-NOTE: In the demo spreadsheet, you'll notice there's a `source` column.
-This is for internal reference only—it keeps our army of fact-checkers happy.
+*Note:* The `source` column is for *MoJo staffers*—it keeps our army of fact-checkers happy.

-Once you've got these headers and some data in the spreadsheet, you're basically done.
+Once you've got the data formatted properly, you're almost done.

+**In style.css**

+You're welcome to use our default slider style (found in demo/style.css), or style to your own taste.
+We do think the slider looks nicest if you use only one of the image OR video columns (the demo uses only "top image").
+If you insist on using more than one, however, the slider will still work.

+*MoJo staffers:*

-### Optional: using JSON to feed your slider
+## Optional: using JSON to feed your slider

 If you don't want a Google spreadsheet to power your slider, you can instead use JSON directly, which will look like this: